 - The Global Head of Tax is a full member of the Marex Business Change Approval Committee.
 This committee is chaired by the CFO and governs all material business change within the group.
 Group Tax is required to confirm its review for all submissions, and actively approve any items with a tax impact.
 This committee ensures that Group Tax is made aware of all significant business change items such as new products, new business partnerships and plans to open new branches or legal entities.
 Group Tax then works with the business, and where appropriate with external advisors to assess tax impacts.
 The proposed business change is not able to proceed without Group Tax review and approval.

-The Marex ‘Transfer Pricing Policy’ will follow the Organisation for Economic Co-operation and Development (‘OECD’) guidelines and will be under ongoing review as part of the business change process to ensure we are following best practice and maintain adherence to OECD principals and guidance.
-The Group is proposing to commence a full transfer pricing refresh before the year-end 2021 to further strengthen our tax risk controls in this important area.
+- The Marex ‘Transfer Pricing Policy’ will follow the Organisation for Economic Co-operation and Development (‘OECD’) guidelines and will be under ongoing review as part of the business change process to ensure we are following best practice and maintain adherence to OECD principals and guidance.

 Relationship with Tax Authorities